godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

         if "can_sleep" in body:
             body.can_sleep = true

 This is quite a bit of code (``166`` lines to be exact) of code to go through, so let's break it down bit by bit.
-First, let's start with the class variables, variables outside of any/all functions.
+First, let's start with the class variables, which are variables outside of any/all functions.

 - ``controller_velocity`` : The velocity the controller is moving at.
 We will calculate this by changes in position every physics frame.
 - ``prior_controller_position`` : The controller's previous position.
-We will use this and to calculate the controller's velocity.
+We will use this to calculate the controller's velocity.
 - ``prior_controller_velocities`` : The last ``30`` calculated velocities (1/3 of a second worth of velocities, assuming the game is running at ``90`` FPS)
-- ``held_object`` : The currently held object, :ref:`RigidBody <class_RigidBody>`, if there is one.
+- ``held_object`` : The currently held object, a :ref:`RigidBody <class_RigidBody>`, if there is one.
 - ``held_object_data`` : The data of the currently held object, used to reset the object when it is no longer being held.
 - ``grab_area`` : The :ref:`Area <class_Area>` node used to grab objects.
 - ``grab_pos_node`` : The position where held objects stay.